What I Do

 I explain extremism.

 Fanaticism and hate seem to recur with more frequency in society than any of us would wish to see.
 The John Daly Story helps individuals conceptualize how extremism evolves within an organization and how anyone could unwittingly find themselves in a movement they don’t align with.
+I go into deeper detail in my book, ” From Hate to Healing: My Journey of Resilience in Overcoming Neo-Nazism, Murder and Brain Cancer to Find Redemption “

 Have an Idea?